 Making Full Story style Opera Bracelets

 These can take about 4-6 weeks of design work.
 First, I break down the libretto, using multiple translations if it isn’t a work in English.
-I never trust just one, as translations often have their own agenda.
-Some are concerned with rhyme, some with prose, few with accuracy.
+Some translations are concerned with rhyme, some with prose, etc. One must compare a couple to get the real meaning on details.

-When I have the story solid and know what I want to be sure I get into the bracelet and what I have to leave out, I work on condensing.
-Of primary importance: The story has to get “small enough” to fit on the fold up bead chart - and yet there must be enough room to put the photos of the beads onto it.
+When I have the story solid and know what will go into the bracelet and what I have to leave out, I work on condensing.
+Of primary importance: The story has to get streamlined so it will fit on the fold up bead chart that goes into the box - and have enough space remaining to put the photos of the beads onto it.

 Example: Don Giovanni.
 I struggled with choosing a color for him but then I came upon one tiny line of Leporello’s dialogue; after witnessing the Don’s cruelty he says that Don Giovanni’s soul must be made of bronze.
 A bronze colored bead was then the obvious choice.